Look for other signs of skin problems besides scabs, such as redness or inflammation.

-Caused by inherited abnormalities in a dog’s testicles, ovaries, adrenal glands, thyroid glands, and/or pituitary glands, and will generally cause a dog to lose all of their hair, which can cause skin irritation and crusty scabs on their skin.
+Caused by inherited abnormalities in a dog’s testicles, ovaries, adrenal glands, thyroid glands, and/or pituitary glands will generally cause a dog to lose all of their hair, which can cause skin irritation and crusty scabs on its skin.

 6. Immune Disorders

-If a dog is suffering from any type of auto-immune or immune-suppressing syndromes or disorders, they can develop skin conditions that lead to sores and scabs on their skin.
+If your dog is suffering from any auto-immune or immune-suppressing syndromes or disorders, they can develop skin conditions that lead to sores and scabs on its skin.

-These skin disorders appear as a side effect of the fact that the dog's immune system is either compromised and unable to fight off the skin irritants, or because the immune system is working extra-hard and as a result, is attacking itself.
+Your dog's immune system is either compromised and unable to fight off the skin irritants or is working extra hard and, as a result, is attacking itself.

-These types of skin conditions are among the most serious kind and can result in death.
+These skin conditions are among the most serious and can result in death.

 7. Nutritional Issue

 Lacking proper minerals and vitamins in their diet can cause your dog to develop skin irritation, rashes, and itchiness.